dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-querying.md

 ## GraphiQL

 You can experiment and run queries directly in the [GraphiQL interface](https://metadata.cloud.getdbt.com/graphiql), making sure to use the [appropriate Access URL](/docs/deploy/regions-ip-addresses) for your region and plan.
-On the right hand side, there is a document explorer where you can see all possible nodes and fields.
+On the right-hand side, there is a document explorer where you can see all possible nodes and fields.
 Below is an example of what a query looks like in GraphiQL.
 Note that you must authenticate via bearer auth with your token.

 <Lightbox src="/img/docs/dbt-cloud/GraphiQL.png" title=""/>